yairm210/Unciv/Uniques.md

 "[amount] population [cityfilter]" - e.g.: [-2] population [in all cities]

+"[amount] population in a random city" - Population appears in a single randomly chosen city

+"[amount] free random researchable Tech(s) from the [eraName]" - Grants [amount] techs that you can currently research from the [eraName] era.
+If you have no such techs, this will have no effect

+"Gain [amount] [Stat]"

+"Gain [amount]-[amount] Stat" - Will make you gain a random amount of [Stat] between the two provided values

+"Gain enough Faith for a Pantheon"

+"Gain enough Faith for [amount]% of a Great Prophet"

+"Reveal up to [amount or "All"] [tileFilter] within a [amount] tile radius" - Used for revealing barbarian encampments in base game ruins

+"From a randomly chosen tile [amount] tiles away from the ruins, reveal tiles up to [amount] tiles away with [amount]% chance"

 "Triggers a global alert" - Can only be used as a unique for a policy.
 All players receive the following notification: "[civilizationName] has adopted the [policyName] policy"

 "Triggers the following global alert: [param1]" - Can only be used as a unique for a policy. [param1] can be any sentence.
 All player receive the following notification:
 "[civilizationName] has adopted the [policyName] policy [param1]"

+"Triggers voting for the Diplomatic Victory"

 ### Unit-affecting uniques